 Back-Up: This is the ability of a battery to continue providing power to the property in the event of a power cut.
 Despite misconceptions, this is not a standard solar battery feature and most systems will shut down in the event of a power cut for safety reasons.
 It is possible to have a back-up facility with certain products such as the Tesla Powerwall 2, so long as specific requirements laid down by the network operators are satisfied.

 Powerwall is Tesla’s revolutionary home battery that stores the sun’s energy and intelligently delivers this clean, reliable electricity when the sun isn’t shining.
-Combine Powerwall with solar to increase your home’s independence, reduce electricity bills and create a sustainable lifestyle.
+Combine Powerwall with solar to increase your home’s independence, reduce electricity bills and provide backup power in the event of a power cut.
 More:

 LG Chem are a leading global manufacturer of Lithium-ion batteries providing high quality battery storage solutions for self consumption.
 The RESU Lithium Battery is a compact and lightweight solution.
 It is designed to allow easy wall-mounted or floor-standing installation for both indoor and outdoor applications.
 More: